sourmash-bio/sourmash/paper.md

 computational methods for searching and summarizing the content of both public and private collections. sourmash provides a flexible set of programmatic functionality for this purpose, together with a robust and well-tested command-line interface.
-It has been used in over 70 publications (based on citations of @Brown:2016) and it continues to expand in functionality.
+It has been used in well over 200 publications (based on citations of @Brown:2016 and @Pierce:2019) and it continues to expand in functionality.

 # Acknowledgements